binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 example, the custom read and write latency metrics are accessed under **org.apache.cassandra.db:type=StorageProxy,Attribute=xxx**.
 This data is not tracked by DataDog's Cassandra integration.
-That's ok though, since that the histogram data is not digested into a percentile format and is also not as good as the Dropwizard data.
+That's ok though, since that histogram data is not digested into a percentile format and is also not as good as the Dropwizard data.

 The following data is available through the **.metrics** (i.e.
 Dropwizard) interface.
 I break them up into two groups since that is